Cosby5/All-My-Stars/README.md

 - [Stamatis-P/Github-Crawler](https://github.com/Stamatis-P/Github-Crawler) - Find and download top 10,000 starred github repositories written in Python
 - [BirthT/BeltPrinterSlicing](https://github.com/BirthT/BeltPrinterSlicing) - This is a plugin for using a belt printer with the latest Cura.
 - [dvingerh/PyInstaStories](https://github.com/dvingerh/PyInstaStories) - Python script to download Instagram stories from Instagram users.
+- [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
 - [LibreTranslate/LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) - Free and Open Source Machine Translation API.
 100% self-hosted, offline capable and easy to setup.
 - [ChibaniMohamed/Polaris](https://github.com/ChibaniMohamed/Polaris) - Polaris is a Face recognition attendance system .
 - [OctoPrint/OctoPrint](https://github.com/OctoPrint/OctoPrint) - OctoPrint is the snappy web interface for your 3D printer!